Can you tell us about some of the biggest obstacles you have faced in your professional life – and how you have overcome them

 In this situation, I believe that it is essential to appoint a manager responsible for synchronising all proceedings and, in particular, to ensure that the presentations of facts and arguments in various jurisdictions do not contradict each other.

 Further, regular phone or video conferences involving all decision makers and attorneys are important in order to synchronise the proceedings and divide the workload equally among all acting persons so as to avoid unnecessary duplication of work and therefore costs.

 Finally, for psychological reasons, a serious attempt should be made to achieve a quick first victory, even if it is gained in a country that is of secondary interest in business terms.

-Markus Herzog is a partner in the engineering group of Weickmann & Weickmann, one of the oldest and best-known IP firms in Germany.
-The European patent attorney advises his clients in all areas of intellectual property, always keeping their economic interests a central concern when advising and developing IP strategies.
-Mr Herzog represents worldwide operating companies, as well as SMEs and individual inventors all around the world.
+Markus Herzog is a partner in the engineering group of Weickmann & Weickmann, one of the oldest and best known IP firms in Germany.
+He advises his clients in all areas of intellectual property, and their economic interests are always a central concern when developing strategies.
+Dr Herzog represents worldwide operating companies, as well as SMEs and individual inventors all around the world.